cucumber/junit-xml-formatter/testdata/README.md

 * The `.njdon` files are copied in by running `npm install`.
-* The expected `.xml` files are created by running the `MessagesToJunitXmlWriterAcceptanceTest#updateExpectedXmlReportFiles` test.
+* The expected `.xml` files are created by running the `MessagesToJunitXmlWriterAcceptanceTest#updateExpectedFiles` test.

 We ensure the `.ndjson` files stay up to date by running `npm install` in CI and verifying nothing changed.

 Should there be changes, these tests can be used to update the expected data:
- * Java: `MessagesToJunitXmlWriterAcceptanceTest.updateExpectedXmlReportFiles`
+ * Java: `MessagesToJunitXmlWriterAcceptanceTest.updateExpectedFiles`